Tyrone Taylor Player Props: Brewers vs. Rockies

 - The Rockies had the last-ranked team ERA across all MLB pitching staffs (5.08).

-- Rockies pitchers combined to give up 184 total home runs at a clip of 1.1 per game (21st in baseball).
+- Rockies pitchers combined to surrender 184 total home runs last year (1.1 per game).
+That ranked 21st in baseball.

-- The Rockies will send Freeland (2-3) to the mound to make his seventh start of the season.
-He is 2-3 with a 4.32 ERA and 21 strikeouts through 33 1/3 innings pitched.
+- Seabold takes the mound for his first start of the season for the Rockies.

-- The lefty last pitched on Saturday against the Arizona Diamondbacks, when he tossed six innings, allowing three earned runs while giving up five hits.
+- The 27-year-old righty came out of the bullpen in his most recent outing this season, one of seven appearances so far.

 © 2023 Data Skrive.
 All rights reserved.